r-kataria/MiniMiner/README.md

 # Mini Miner

-An experiment in mining Bitcoin on MicroPython-enabled devices.

 This is a fascinating exploration of MicroPython’s flexibility and the capabilities of constrained hardware.
 This project offers a basic way to understand blockchain mechanics, hashing algorithms, and the challenges of implementing them on minimal devices.

 ## Background